chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * Mapping Type = Continuous Mapping
 * Column = Value
 * Change the "Current Mapping" by double clicking.
 You should see a window "Continuous Mapping Editor ..."
-* Create a mapping that gives a clear visual separation between thin and thick edges
+* Create a mapping that gives a clear visual separation between thin and thick edges, by editing the mapping so that it has a broader range of values

 ## 3.5.
 Add arrows (company ownership dataset)

-Look for "Target Arrow Shape" (no mapping)
+Look for "Target Arrow Shape".

 # 4. Create Layouts